mgbarsky/flipper/README.md

 <ol>
 <li>Full path to the folder with input files</li>
 <li>Name of the file with lines of transactions, each line is a separate transaction, each item is separated by a delimiter </li>
-<li>Name of the dictionary file, where for each item there are at least 2 levels of abstraction.
+<li>Name of the dictionary file, with at least 2 hierarchy levels per item.
 Format: item ID, followed by the highest abstraction level, and then by more specific levels.</li>
 <li>Name of the supports file:
 for each hierarchy level - specify its min support.</li>